tee-jagz/code-smeller/README.md

 ## ✨ Features

-- ✅ One-click code reviews using Gemini (via Google AI Studio)
+- ✅ **Live smell detection** using VS Code's own diagnostic engine — no extra linters required
-- ✅ Real-time smell detection as you type — see feedback instantly in the sidebar
+- ✅ One-click code reviews powered by Gemini (optional)
 - ✅ Smell Score (1–5) with themed quotes and custom Luffy images
-- ✅ Detailed suggestions for naming, structure, and best practices
+- ✅ Real-time updates as you type — see your score and suggestions instantly
-- ✅ Supports JavaScript, TypeScript, Python
+- ✅ Supports any language with active VS Code diagnostics (JS, TS, Python, etc.)
 - ✅ Secure API key management via VS Code SecretStorage
 - ✅ Lightweight and non-intrusive design